 After several years of academic research, Elise decided to engage in the field of biodiversity conservation.
 She first worked for a local marine conservation organization focused on the creation of new community-managed marine protected areas in Madagascar.
 She was then in charge of the research and development projects of an international volunteer-based conservation organization based in London.
 Elise holds a Masters in population biology, genetics and behavioral ecology, obtained in France, and a PhD from the University of Sussex, UK.

-Protected Areas Resilient to Climate Change (PARCC) is a five year project funded by the Global Environment Facility aimed at developing protected area networks more resilient to the effects of climate change.
-It will develop methodologies to assess the vulnerability of protected areas to climate change and strategies to improve protected area management, and build capacity to use these tools in the West Africa region.
+Protected Areas Resilient to Climate Change (PARCC) was a five year project funded by the Global Environment Facility aimed at developing protected area networks more resilient to the effects of climate change in the West Africa region.
+The project developed methodologies to assess the vulnerability of protected areas to climate change and strategies to improve protected area management, and built capacity in the region to use these tools.
+Elise was the project manager for the full duration of the project.